Urethane Concrete Food Processing Floors

 FACT !
 Almost every day, there is another product recalled in the U.S.!
 Don’t wait to be fined, shutdown or forced into a product recall!
 If you don’t believe us, click here for a link to current food recalls, and safety alerts…

-PUMA-CRETE® food safe floors feature a dense, non-porous and hygienic surface.
+PUMA-CRETE® sanitary floors feature a dense, non-porous and hygienic surface.
 Resistant to chemical sanitizers, the floor is easy to wash down and disinfect.
-This food grade floor covering has no joints to trap dirt and bacteria, making it easier to keep plant floors clean.
+This food safe floor covering has no joints to trap dirt and bacteria, making it easier to keep plant floors clean.
 Our food processing floors may be sloped to drains to prevent standing water from forming puddles and compromising sanitary regulations.
 As a secondary level of protection, an additive dispersed in the material inhibits the growth of bacterial microorganisms, make it an antimicrobial floor.
-Floors are USDA and SQF approved.
+PUMA-CRETE® is suitable for clean room flooring, allergen, RTE (packaged and unpackaged), and ingredient areas.
+These floors are also ideal for meat and poultry processing environments.

 Thermal Shock Resistant Flooring

-In contrast to conventional competitive systems, PUMA-CRETE® food grade flooring excels in extreme heat and cold.
+In contrast to more conventional products, PUMA-CRETE® food safe flooring excels in extreme heat and cold.
 It resists both thermal shock and thermal cycling.
-Thermal shock includes wash down with hot water over 160 degrees F, draining hot water tanks, or steam directed at the floor.
+Thermal shock includes wash down with hot water over 160 degrees F, draining hot water tanks, and steam directed at the floor.
 It handles heat from ovens and oil from fryers.
 On the other extreme, it can handle the cold conditions in coolers, freezers, and even blast freezers.

 Note: 3/8 inch thickness required in extreme thermal shock areas, such as liquid nitrogen spill areas.